bronsonavila/gptodo/README.md

 # GPTodo

-GPTodo uses AI to convert photos of handwritten or typed todo lists into digital checklists.
+GPTodo uses AI to convert photos of handwritten or typed to-do lists into interactive checklists.

 ![Demo of GPTodo App](./assets/demo.gif)